BrenoFariasdaSilva/AutoMetric/README.md

 - [Sys](https://docs.python.org/3/library/sys.html)
   The Sys module provides access to some variables used or maintained by the interpreter and to functions that interact with the interpreter.

+### Virtual Environment

+Furthermore, this project requires a virtual environment to ensure all dependencies are installed and managed in an isolated manner.
+A virtual environment is a self-contained directory tree that contains a Python installation for a particular version of Python, along with a number of additional packages.
+Using a virtual environment helps avoid conflicts between project dependencies and system-wide Python packages.

 ## Contributing